isxGames/isxScripts/EverQuest2 (LavishScript)/Scripts/MyPrices/readme.txt

     the box with the enough space to fit ALL those items in your inventory.
 4. If no box has enough space to fit all of those items it distributes them between the boxes (filling boxes with the most space first).
 5.  it stops when you have no more space left anywhere.

+If you set a bags options to be 'Contents are not for sale' then that bag will be ignored by the script when you use 'place items'.

 The Sell TAB